nikiizvorski/CleanMVVM/README.md

 - Implemented and added examples for Kotlin Flow, Kotlin Flow Dispatchewrs, Kotlin Flow Collection, Kotlin Sequences and a new retrofit examples

-- Next Update will include Kotlin Sealed Classes
+- Next Update will include Kotlin Sealed Classes and example of how you could clean your UI state

 License
 ---------------

 Feel free to use.
 If you can add me to any credits would appreciate it.
 Thanks.
 A good base would be to have something like the new projects that i will be adding for MVI and KotlinMultiplatform with MVI.
+You could also adapt this project for KotlinMultiplatform.